kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 bootstrap script](#bootstrap), which is designed to be fetched from github and fed directly into `bash`.

+This document refers to KCP as a space provider that KubeStellar can use.
-There are two ways of deploying kcp, referred to as 'the space provider' in this document, and the central KubeStellar components: (1) as processes on a machine of supported OS and ISA, and
+There are two ways of deploying the space provider in this document, and the central KubeStellar components: (1) as processes on a machine of supported OS and ISA, and
 (2) as workload in a Kubernetes (possibly OpenShift) cluster.
 The